AscendLab

 Example, assumptions, and limitations

-DCA projections are sensitive to return assumptions and contribution timing.
+DCA projections are sensitive to return assumptions, fees, contribution frequency, and contribution timing.

 Example

-Model $500 per month for 15 years at a 7% assumed annual return to compare invested principal with estimated growth.
+Model $500 per month or $125 per week for 15 years at a fixed assumed return to compare invested principal, estimated growth, and fee drag.

 Assumption

-The calculator uses a fixed return and fee assumption, then applies contributions at the end of each month.
+The calculator uses a fixed return and fee assumption, then applies monthly or weekly contributions at the end of each period.

 Limitation